 - Tube through the nose into the stomach to empty the stomach (gastric lavage)

-Codeine is usually found in combination with other medications such as acetaminophen.
-Therefore outcome also depends on how well the toxicity of these other medications is treated.
-Shock, brain damage, and death are possible.
+Codeine is usually combined with other medicines, such as acetaminophen.
+Because of this, the harmful effects of these other medicines must also be treated.
+Shock, severe pneumonia, brain damage, and death are possible.

 Bardsley CH.
 Opioids.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 162.